-15 Core Investment Companies -Guidelines on Investment in Insurance
+18. Core Investment Companies -Guidelines on Investment in Insurance

-In view of the unique business model of Core Investment Companies (CICs), it has been decided to issue a separate set of guidelines for their entry into insurance business.
+18.1In view of the unique business model of CICs, it has been decided to issue a separate set of guidelines was issued for their entry into insurance business.

 While the eligibility criteria, in general, are similar to that for other NBFCs, no ceiling is being stipulated for CICs in their investment in an insurance joint venture.
 Further it is clarified that CICs cannot undertake insurance agency business.
-The Guidelines are issued for meticulous compliance.